Pecan Sandies Cookie Recipe

 Pecan Sandies are a popular shortbread cookie, made by the Keebler company.
-This homemade Pecan Sandies cookie recipe is a recreation of a childhood favorite!
+Homemade Pecan Sandies are a copycat of my childhood favorite!
 Knowing my sister ate 3 for breakfast makes me think I hit the mark!

-Darn fashion sense…just had to pack those cute boots.
+Darn fashion sense, I just had to pack those cute boots.
 Thank goodness, no cookies or candies were hurt in the process.
-I figured the candies would disappear first, but Maddy, our hostess and youngest sister, popped a pecan sandie in her mouth, then another.
+I figured the candies would disappear first, but Maddy, our hostess, and youngest sister popped a pecan sandies cookie in her mouth, then another.
 Then Mary joined in.

 Katie, the clean eater of my siblings, was more into doing yoga adjustments on my sore back than munching on cookies, so she was forgiven for being fit and muscular and immune to sweets.
-I’d say these were a hit…and hope if you’re a pecan lover, you’ll give this homemade pecan sandies cookies recipe a try.
+I’d say these were a hit.
+If you’re a pecan lover, I hope you’ll give this homemade version a try.

 Do you have a favorite treat from your childhood?